Analytical And Dialectical Marxism -- By Ian Hunt

 [I explain why Kant's ideas about "real opposition" were misguided, too, in Essay Eight Part Two -- see also here and here.
 I will explain where Kant's ideas about 'free will' go astray in Essay Three Part Five, when it is published; however, a clue as to how I will proceed can be ascertained here and here.]

-For example, on page 15, Hunt quotes Priest to illustrate the contradiction that allegedly emerges when day turns into night, advocating a three-valued logic to that end, using a supposedly true sentence like the following:
+For example, on page 15, Hunt quotes Priest to illustrate the contradiction that allegedly emerges when day turns into night, advocating a three-valued logic to that end, employing a supposedly true sentence like the following:

 D1: It is day and it is night,